 - Distance delivery business evaluation template

-Due diligence and financial evaluation are undertaken by the College Finance and Planning Manager and submitted along with the completed business evaluation template.
+Due diligence and financial evaluation are undertaken by the School Finance and Planning Manager and submitted along with the completed business evaluation template.

 Stage Three: Partner and Course Approval

 Following consideration of the Business Evaluation Template, the proposed partnership provision will follow an approval process of both the partner and the proposed course.
 This is to ensure the provision is of high and robust quality.

 The Validated Centre will be expected to provide documentation, evidence of effective infrastructure, meetings with Senior Management before going through a course approval process.

 Following consideration of the Business Evaluation template, the proposed partnership provision will follow NTU’s Development and Approval Group process, which is modified slightly for School-based collaborative partnerships .
 This is to ensure the provision is of high and robust quality.

 Academic approval of distance delivery partnerships takes place in one of two ways:

 a.
 Through a Development and Approval Group (DAG) where a new course is proposed as part of the arrangement;

 b.
 At the School Academic Standards and Quality Committee (SASQC), or University Research Degrees Committee (URDC) when an existing, approved NTU course is to be delivered.